Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Comfortable shoes can be worth their weight in gold, and there are countless options these days to suit any style.

-Tieks (starting at $175) make ballet flats with extra-cushioned soles that are flattering, comfortable for all-day wear, and small enough to fold up and stick in a purse.
-Rothy’s flats and slip-ons (starting at $145) are made from recycled plastic bottles or merino wool and are machine washable for easy care.
-Allbirds (starting at $95) uses sustainable materials like wool and sugarcane in its stylish and comfortable sneakers.
-And Vessi’s lightweight knitted sneakers (starting at $129) are 100% waterproof.
+Tieks (starting at $185) make ballet flats with extra-cushioned soles that are flattering, comfortable for all-day wear, and small enough to fold up and stick in a purse.
+Rothy’s flats and slip-ons (starting at $99) are made from recycled plastic bottles and are machine washable for easy care.
+Allbirds (starting at $90) uses sustainable materials like wool and sugarcane in its stylish and comfortable sneakers.
+And Vessi’s lightweight knit sneakers (starting at $125) are 100% waterproof.

 Plane pants for chic comfort

 Just because the days of dressing up to get on a plane are long gone doesn’t mean we should all give up entirely on looking decent for a flight.
 Thankfully, your favorite sweats have gotten an upgrade, and now they’re called “joggers.”
 A slimmer leg creates a more fashionable silhouette, and basic black looks chic and hides stains.
-Lululemon makes joggers for men and women (with pockets!) for $128 and $118 respectively, with some more budget-friendly options at Gap starting around $40.
+For the most luxe option, there's cashmere from Nadaam, though you can also find more affordable options at places like Gap and Target.

 Travel gifts to feed their wanderlust at home